shravan003/Ansible-Automation/README.md

 # Ansible-Automation
 Commonly used commands in Ansible for Automation
+YAML file attached.